AdobeDocs/commerce-pwa-studio/src/pages/tutorials/targets/add-environment-variable/index.md

 title: Add a new environment variable
 ---

+# Add a new environment variable

 Environment variables provide values that may vary across different instances of the same project.
-For example, the `MAGENTO_BACKEND_URL` environment variable tells your storefront project which Magento instance it uses during runtime.
 The value of this variable can vary between development, staging, and production environments.

+## Background

 In PWA Studio storefront projects, the `.env` file in the project's root directory lists the environment variables and their values.
+For example, the `MAGENTO_BACKEND_URL` environment variable tells your storefront project which Magento instance it uses during runtime.
 These variables are available to your Node scripts, but for security reasons, PWA Studio limits which variables your frontend code can access.

-This tutorial teaches you how to create a package that provides a React component that uses an environment variable.
+This tutorial teaches you how to create a package which provides a React component that uses an environment variable.

 ## Tasks overview